toddfoster/sharedprayers/layouts/shortcodes/lent/greatlitany.md

 That it may please thee to support, help, and comfort all who are in danger, necessity, and tribulation,
 > **We beseech thee to hear us, good Lord.**

-That it may please thee to have mercy upon all mankind,
+That it may please thee to have mercy upon all people,
 > **We beseech thee to hear us, good Lord.**

 That it may please thee to give us true repentance; to forgive us all our sins, negligences, and ignorances; and to endue